-2.1.
-Develop actions for the promotion and support of the procurement of products from the local sustainable agriculture and neighbouring territorial areas, by the tourism sector, including the gastronomic offer. by the tourism sector, including gastronomy.

-2.2.
-Develop a control system for food safety, hygiene and quality through adequate processes at the destination, in the urban destinations where it is not regulated.
+- 2.1.
+Develop actions for the promotion and support of the procurement of products from the local sustainable agriculture by the tourism sector, including gastronomy. - 2.2.
+Develop a control system for food safety, hygiene and quality through adequate processes at the destination. - 2.3.

-2.3.
 Develop measures to avoid food waste at the destination through the promotion of good practices, and to create mechanisms and incentives for their adoption by the tourism sector.